-Ralf Dujmovits and Nancy Hansen are on the unclimbed Biarchedi I, a 6781m peak south of the Baltoro Glacier in Pakistan.
+Ralf Dujmovits and Nancy Hansen attempted the unclimbed Biarchedi I, a 6781m peak south of the Baltoro Glacier in Pakistan.

 Here are their latest updates: